 L333-338 - You well point that "the native plant community is a critical comparison point", but most likely the plant community in your study region has been already changed with reduced populations of at least two plant species known to provide high-quality food for forest insects.
 This certainly deserve further discussion.
 Should your results be different if you have a non-disturbed plant community as reference?
 You mention the deer over-browsing as a factor driving the decline of Prunus (cherries) and Quercus (oaks) populations.
 Can invasive species be a further driver?

-I gave my initial thoughts on this in my email.
-I think a key point to make is that the natives we studied are what would replace invasives following any major invasive plant removal effort by land managers.
-Well, invasives are more likely to fill that void, but among natives, it’s going to be the kinds of plants we studied, not oaks.
-So in most management scenarios around here, you have two alternatives – invasives or the natives we studied.
-That’s what we’re interested in comparing.
-Are the natives that would replace the invasives any better than the invasives themselves?
-That’s our question, not how invasives compare to totally undisturbed systems full of regenerating oaks.
+We agree that it is an interesting hypothetical to consider about the results of a similar study to ours at a site with a non-disturbed (or simply different) plant community and we believe that it is entirely possible that less-disturbed native plant communities would provide significantly more invertebrate resources to birds than non-native invaders.
+However, any such differences would be tempered by the presence of high-quality non-natives, as honeysuckle proved to be in our study.
+Meanwhile, there is limited evidence that the invasive shrubs we studied directly interact with and outcompete native plants.
+Ultimately, though, we believe that speculation on both points is largely tangential to our goal of describing the alternatives most readily available to a majority of land managers.
+Accordingly, we have decided not to include an extended discussion to these questions in the text and added the following sentence to lines 344 – 346 of the discussion to suggest this as a direction for future studies:

-[Agree.
-Please tackle this one for me!]
+“Accordingly, future studies replicating our work in less-disturbed plant communities may provide interesting insights into variation in resources provided by native plant communities relative to invasives.”

 L341-348 - Please note that your final conclusions are not supported by the study results.
 Which result suggests that the removal of invasive plants must be paired with restoration of higher-quality native plants?
 I agree that the body of knowledge accumulated after studies like yours will support more nuanced management strategies in the future.
 But this is different than saying that your results suggest a more nuanced management strategy.

-Hard to tell what they are saying, but I think we just need to rephrase this to better explain that invasive plant removal may be pointless if those invasives are only replaced with new invasives or with the natives we studied.
-You would only have a net benefit if the invasives could be replaced with natives of presumably higher quality than the natives we studied, like oaks.
+We reached this final conclusion by combining the limited differences observed between native and non-native plants with the lack of regeneration of known high quality native plants.
+If the current suite of natives is approximately equivalent to the non-natives, removing the non-natives and replacing them with existing native plants will not substantially improve conditions.
+To make this more clear, we have revised lines 347 – 353 of the discussion as follows:

-[Agree as well.]
+“…and thus we chose for comparison the native trees and shrubs that are dominant or becoming dominant in our region’s forests and would therefore replace invasives in the absence of efforts to actively restore Prunus, Quercus, and similarly high-quality native plants.
+The lack of distinction between invasives and the present native-plant community in our study suggests that in many northeastern forests the removal of invasive plants must be paired with restoration of these higher-quality native plants…”

 Reviewer #2: